openshift/compliance-operator/doc/remediation-templating.md

   ```

 The scan will use the values set from the `TailoredProfile`, and the aggreator
-will fetch the values from Result `ConfigMap`, to replace the `{{sshd-idle-timeout-value}}`
+will use the parsing utility to fetch the values from Result `ConfigMap`, to
-marker to the url encoded of `3600` that set in the TailoredProfile, the
+replace the `{{sshd-idle-timeout-value}}` marker to the url encoded of `3600`
-`MachineConfig` object for the `ComplianceRemediation` will be generated as below:
+that set in the TailoredProfile, the `MachineConfig` object for
+the `ComplianceRemediation` will be generated as below:

 ```yaml
 apiVersion: machineconfiguration.openshift.io/v1